 In an expressive arts practice session, it is encouraged that you try two or more disciplines of artistic expression to deepen the meaning and momentum of your experience.
 You might, for example, transfer from painting to dancing, and then write a poem before your session is complete.
 As you move from one creative discipline to another, it is helpful to keep notes about how your process has deepened, enriched and progressed through each creative discipline.

-We transform painful emotional states by entering into the imaginative world of play, dreams, visions, free association, guided imagery, making art, interacting with art, and using metaphors and brainstorming.
+You can transform painful emotional states by entering into the imaginative world of play, dreams, visions, free association, guided imagery, making art, interacting with art, and using metaphors and brainstorming.
 Expressive arts practices create a container for change which Paolo Knill calls "alternate experiences of worlding."
-After a period of expressive arts practice, we re-enter the regular world with all our adult concerns and responsibilities, changed and opened, with a newly enlivened perspective.
+After a period of expressive arts practice, you can re-enter the regular world with all your adult concerns and responsibilities, changed and opened, with a newly enlivened perspective.

 The expressive arts could be considered a kind of play for adults.
 The expressive arts provide ways for you to leave your logical mind and experiment spontaneously into ever-new realms of imagination.
 Creating spaces and times to create spontaneously every day can loosen you from the world-weariness of adult concerns and invite the long-forgotten innocence from your childhood to reemerge.

 The aim of an expressive arts practice is to explore two or more artistic disciplines within a single session.
 Regularly changing up your creative practices can keep you imaginatively nimble.
 Expanding your range of play by creating a drawing and then writing a poem about it, or dancing to a song you are singing can deepen your connection to your imaginal world.